Jordan-Bruno/ddp2324/pytest/README.md

    ```

    - If you see a version number, `pytest` is already installed.
-   - If you get an error or message saying 'pytest' is not recognized, proceed to the next step.
+   - If you get an error or message saying 'pytest' is not recognised, proceed to the next step.

 4. **To install pytest, use the pip command:**